The Best Bedtime Foods for Weight Loss, Says Science

 It's a problem most people face when they're trying to eat healthy: You're super hungry right before bed, but you don't want to eat something that will derail your diet.
 Turns out, going to bed hungry can actually hurt your weight-loss efforts.
 A rumbling tummy means an unrestful sleep, and a likelihood that you'll wake up so hungry, you then might make unhealthy breakfast choices.

-Plus, sleeping is an essential key to slimming down; researchers have found that sleeping five or less hours a night increases your chances of gaining weight!
+Plus, sleeping is an essential key to slimming down; researchers have found that sleeping five or fewer hours a night increases your chances of gaining weight!
 Making matters worse, sleep deprivation stimulates the hormones that regulate hunger, meaning you crave high-calorie junk food the next day.
-It’s better to get a good night’s rest and go to bed on a satisfied stomach.
+It's better to get a good night's rest and go to bed on a satisfied stomach.

-So check out Eat This, Not That!’s favorite bedtime foods that will help you fall asleep faster, build lean protein while you snooze, or keep you satisfied all night long to avoid those morning hunger pangs.
-And to discover even more stomach-slimming tips, don’t miss these 55 Best Ways to Boost Your Metabolism!
+So check out Eat This, Not That!'s favorite foods that help you sleep, build lean protein while you snooze, or keep you satisfied all night long to avoid those morning hunger pangs.
+And while you're making healthier changes, here are the 21 Best Healthy Cooking Hacks of All Time.

 Greek yogurt is like the MVP of yogurts, thanks to its high protein and low sugar content (in unsweetened varieties).
 The protein is filling and can help you build lean muscle while you snooze.
 A study published in the American Journal of Physiology found that eating protein right before you sleep stimulates overnight protein synthesis, which repairs and helps grow muscle.
 Since lean protein helps your body burn fat, getting enough of the macronutrient is key for weight loss.